qiningliu1/race-to-the-raft/STRING-REPRESENTATION.md

 ## The Board String

-The Board string contains h lines of w characters, where h is the height of the board (in squares) and w is the width of the board (in squares).
-The board is created out of 2 or 4 Islands as described in the [Challenge String](#challenge-string) section below.
+The Board string contains h lines of w characters, where h is the height of the newBoard (in squares) and w is the width of the newBoard (in squares).
+The newBoard is created out of 2 or 4 Islands as described in the [Challenge String](#challenge-string) section below.

-Each square on the board is represented by a letter:
+Each square on the newBoard is represented by a letter:
 - `b` for blue squares;
 - `r` for red squares;
 - `y` for yellow squares;